osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 Audio instructions during navigation help you as a driver or pedestrian get to your destination while [navigating a selected route](../setup/route-navigation.md).
 They contain information about turns, driving directions, road signs, distances to your destination, and other factors that may affect your navigation.

+If you select a track as your destination point, you have to use the [Attach to the roads](../setup/gpx-navigation.md#attach-to-roads) option for the voice prompts to work correctly.

 *Voice prompts* allow you to focus on the road and not be distracted by the map or navigation device.
-They also improve driving safety and reduce the time it takes to navigate in unfamiliar terrain, and can be useful for different [types of routes](../routing/routing-types.md).
+They also improve driving safety, reduce the time it takes to navigate unfamiliar terrain, and can be useful for different [types of routes](../routing/routing-types.md).

 ## Screen alerts